top of page

 Nib socket; material: ebonite, shape: short (12 mm).

-Grip section and barrel; material: one piece injection molded transparent acrylics, shape; flat top edge, tapered.
+Grip section and barrel; material: one piece injection molded transparent acrylic resin, shape; flat top edge, tapered.

-Filling system; material: injection molded acrylics with black elastomer seal (late type)⁾, shape: smooth turning knob.
+Filling system; material: injection molded cellulose acetate with black elastomer seal (modified type)⁽⁴⁾, green transparent acrylic resin piston rod⁽⁵⁾, shape: smooth turning knob.

 Dimensions;

 On March 19, 1943, Deutscher Reichsanzeiger announced that all production of fountain pens and their spare parts would be illegal as of May 1, 1943.
-So, it seems that Günther Wagner stopped the production of model 100 for the domestic market at this time (FountainPen.it).
-At the same time, however, the company received the special instruction that the company should shift their production quota from domestic to foreign destinations.
+At the same time, however, the company received the special instruction from the government that the company should shift their production quota from domestic to foreign destinations⁽⁷⁾.
+So, it seems that Günther Wagner drastically reduced or stopped the production of the model 100 for the domestic market (Pelikan Schreibgeräte, FountainPen.it).

 Note;⁽¹⁾The presence of vent holes is not consistent (GoPens).